Bi-Rabittoh/birabittoh.github.io/content/blog/modern-web-bloat.md

 and be compatible even with the oldest of browsers!

-If you like this philosophy, you can check out other projects that aim for a simpler and faster web, like these:
+If you like this philosophy, you can check out other projects that aim for a simpler and faster web, like these ones:
+* [zola](https://www.getzola.org/), a simple and modern static site engine;
 * [based.cooking](https://based.cooking/), a modern recipe website based on collaboration via GitHub;
 * [wiby.me](https://wiby.me/), a search engine that aims to only index